saterus/rust-intro/rust_slides.md

 - capture variable scope
 - infer types
 - build higher order functions in the stdlib
-- what? function pointers in c? ha!
+- much easier to use than c's function pointers
 - much of the stdlib looks like ruby, taking blocks/closures

 ---